UzmaSayyeda/Project01/README.md

 - War total and minutes played have a strong correlation
 - Raptor total and possessions have a weak correlation.

-The first variable we looked at was the amount of possessions per player. we did this by creating a scatter plot and a regression line, which showcased a weak, but positive correlation.
+The first variable we looked at was the number of possessions per player. we did this by creating a scatter plot and a regression line, which showcased a weak, but positive correlation.

 Along with the number of possessions, minutes played also play an important role in a player's performance when we compared average minutes played by a player with their RAPTOR scores we found out that there was a weak positive correlation as well.

-Lastly we wanted to compare a player's pace impact in their team with their RAPTOR scores, we uncovered a negative correlation.
-We can conclude that although RAPTOR scores are effected by number of possessions and the minutes played, it isn't a strong correlation.
+Lastly, we wanted to compare a player's pace impact on their team with their RAPTOR scores, we uncovered a negative correlation.
+We can conclude that although RAPTOR scores are affected by the number of possessions and the minutes played, it isn't a strong correlation.

 Now that we had covered individual RAPTOR scores, we wanted to look at the teams.
-We continued looking at a team's highest and lowest RAPTOR scores across 2022-2023 season and compared it to their PREDATOR scores.
+We continued looking at a team's highest and lowest RAPTOR scores across the 2022-2023 season and compared them to their PREDATOR scores.
 Atlanta Hawks ranked first and Portland Trail Blazers ranked last.
 For the PREDATOR top was the Cleveland Cavaliers and the bottom was the Portland Trailblazers.
-The PREDATOR analysis predicted Portland correct and Cleveland was thrid overall.
+The PREDATOR analysis predicted Portland correctly and Cleveland was third overall.

-Next, we wanted to look at how accurate the overall PREDATOR was which was used for historical dataset when comapred to modern RAPTOR integration.
+Next, we wanted to look at how accurate the overall PREDATOR was which was used for the historical dataset when compared to modern RAPTOR integration.

-The average RAPTOR total with the latest data shows more trends, because starting from 2013-14 player-tracking data became available online.
+The average RAPTOR total with the latest data shows more trends because starting from 2013-14 player-tracking data became available online.
 The historical data uses a limited range of variables.
 With more data available, more accurate readings can be done as shown.

-Lastly, we wanted to evalute How do these statistics line up by player in relation to the top players/teams (MVPs) of the 2022-2023 season.
+Lastly, we wanted to evaluate How do these statistics line up by player in relation to the top players/teams (MVPs) of the 2022-2023 season.

-The RAPTOR metrics used to identify the top players and teams were raptor total, raptor box total, raptor offense, raptor defense, raptor on/off total, war total, minutes played and possessions.
+The RAPTOR metrics used to identify the top players and teams were raptor total, raptor box total, raptor offense, raptor defense, raptor on/off total, war total, minutes played, and possessions.
 Our statistical results line up with the top players and top teams for the 2022-2023 season.
 Our top player result is the NBA finals MVP and the top team result won the championship this season.

 The top player for the 2022-2023 season is Nikola Jokic and the top team for the 2022-2023 season is the Denver Nuggets.